rankutah/blog/sites/rank-utah/content/locations.md

 ## Pleasant Grove, UT

-Local website design and SEO services for small businesses in Pleasant Grove.
+Local website design and local local SEO services for small businesses in Pleasant Grove.
 Learn more about this location and reach out for questions or to get started.

 {{< button url="/locations/pleasant-grove-ut" text="Learn More" >}} {{< button url="/contact" text="Contact" >}}